dibyendumajumdar/paxos/multi/Multi-Paxos.md

 * `maxBal` - The maximum ballot number that process `p` ever agreed to participate in, or `(-1,p.id)` if `p` has never agreed to participate in a ballot.
 * `maxVBal(dnum)` - The ballot number in which `p` last voted or `(-1,p.id)` if `p` never voted, for decree numbered `dnum`.
 * `maxVal(dnum)` - The value of the decree associated with `maxVBal`, i.e. the decree that `p` last voted, or NULL if `p` never voted, for decree numbered `dnum`.
-* `commitnum` - Decree number of last committed decree
+* `commitNum` - Decree number of last committed decree

 ## Data Maintained by a Process p in memory